shailBalaTripathy/my-first-repository/README.md

 This is my brand new project.

 For adding a new repo to github,
-* make a new reop online,
+* make a new repo online,
 * create a repo offline,
 * add the online repo as origin to your offline repo